splunk/public-o11y-docs/gdi/opentelemetry/components/rabbitmq-receiver.rst

       password: ${env:RABBITMQ_PASSWORD}
       collection_interval: 10s

-To complete the configuration, include the receiver in the ``metrics`` pipeline of the ``service`` section of your configuration file.
-For example:
+To complete the configuration, include the receiver in the ``metrics`` pipeline of the ``service`` section of your configuration file:

 .. code:: yaml